Duality and small functors: The Yoneda embedding as a Quillen equivalence

+is a Quillen equivalence.
+One first notes that the counit $ZY(X)\to X$ is an isomorphism for all spectra $X$.
+We are done once the unit

-As we have explained in the Introduction, the main idea of our work is to construct a model category Quillen equivalent to $\Sp^{\op}$, where every object would have an $\aleph_{0}$-small representative.
-This is achieved by localizing the fibrant-projective model category on $\Sp^{\Sp}$.
-The localization will be performed using a suitable generalization of the Bousfield-Friedlander localization technique \cite{BF:gamma}.
-The generalization involves the construction of a localization even in situations where the $Q$-construction is not functorial.
-This is particularly useful in categories of small functors, since the factorizations are not functorial (or at least we do not have functorial constructions of these factorizations).
-The proof is given in Appendix~\ref{gen-BF}.
+is a weak equivalence for all small functors $F$.
+Since this is not the case for the fibrant-projective model structure on $\Sp^{\Sp}$ we perform a localization of it which forces $\eta_F$ to become a local equivalence.
+This localization will be a generalization of the Bousfield-Friedlander technique \cite{BF:gamma} where conditions on a coaugmented functor $Q$ are given such that $Q$ becomes the desired localization functor.
+Our generalization of it deals with the existence of a $Q$-local model structure even in situations where $Q$ is not functorial.
+This is necessary in categories of small functors, since the factorizations are not functorial -- or at least we do not have functorial constructions of these factorizations.
+We develop this non-functorial localization in Appendix~\ref{gen-BF}.
+Here we will apply it by exhibiting a $Q$ that suits our purpose.

-The construction of $Q$ is based on the unit of the adjunction (\ref{adj-Sp}) $\eta\colon F\to YZ(F)$ constructed in Section~\ref{adjunction}. $YZ$ itself may not be used, since it is not a homotopy functor.
-It is, however, a composition of two functors that form a Quillen pair.
-In particular, $Z$ preserves weak equivalences between cofibrant objects, as a left Quillen functor.

-The Yoneda embedding $Y$ is a right Quillen functor; hence, it preserves weak equivalences between fibrant objects.
-Therefore, before applying it, we will use the (functorial!) fibrant replacement functor in the category $\Sp^{\op}$ (effectively, the cofibrant replacement in $\Sp$).
-The composition $Y\hat Z$ preserves weak equivalences between cofibrant objects.